 "We expect more water in the streets," Sweet said.
 "We expect, you know, more water occupying sandy beaches that, you know, it's very important to the spring break crowd.
 I can testify to that firsthand, having been through college and enjoyed the sand myself."

-Sweet said manmade beaches or shorelines with bulkheads will likely see water moving closer to that shore, resulting in a squeeze on the beach.
+Sweet said manmade beaches or shorelines with bulkheads will likely see the water moving closer to that shore, resulting in a squeeze on the beach.

 "The steady creep of sea-level rise is definitely one of the main factors that is causing a lot of our beaches to constrict and narrow and disappear," Sweet said.